What I’m about to share is totally bangin, crunk, and fantabulous!

 The future of filmmaking is upon us.
 And the future is NOW!

-For those of you interested in making movies, there is a new format.
-And this format allows you to simply put a tape in a camera and push record.
-And these cameras (also referred to as camcorders) allow you to capture audio!
+There is a new format for those interested in making movies.
+And this format allows you to simply put a tape in a camera and push a button with the word “record.”
+And these cameras (also referred to as camcorders) will enable you to capture audio!

 Unofficially, he cited that the adult movie industry is driving the trend.
 But who knows?

-But. . .
-For those of you seeking a new way to make movies, I am talking about VHS.
+For those seeking a new way to produce movies, I am talking about VHS.

 Like, take a chill pill.
 VHS is totally rad!
 And it is by far the most exciting development in filmmaking I have ever seen!
 According to this widely popular encyclopedia:

 “The VHS cassette is a 187 mm wide, 103 mm deep, 25 mm thick plastic shell held together with five Phillips head screws.
 The flip-up cover that protects the tape has a built-in latch with a push-in toggle on the right side (bottom view image).
 The VHS cassette also includes an anti-despooling mechanism consisting of several plastic parts between the plastic spools, near the front of the tape (white and black in the top view).
 The spool brakes are released by a push-in lever within a 6.35 mm hole accessed from the bottom of the cassette.”